e271828e/Flight.jl/docs/notes/design/framework_spec.md

 only — which is what makes `@ballocated(sweep_hxu()) == 0` a well-defined
-measurement *of the interior path*, rather than of whichever tick phase the simulation happens to be sitting in — while `sweep_hx(tick)`/`sweep_hxu(tick)` are the boundary variants, gating their discrete entries by modulo against the passed index, symmetric with `ticks(tick)`; `rhs` takes no index (row 147, amending row 116).
+measurement *of the interior path*, rather than of whichever tick phase the simulation happens to be sitting in — while `sweep_hx(tick)`/`sweep_hxu(tick)` are the boundary variants, gating their discrete entries by `(idx − Φ) % D` against the passed index, symmetric with `ticks(tick)`; `rhs` takes no index (row 147, amending row 116).
+One gate serves all three tick-sensitive blocks — due-ness is per component, per boundary, never per stage — and `t*`'s empty due set is **arity selection, not an index trick**: no sentinel index fails every gate (a `D = 1, Φ = 0` entry passes at all of them), so the `t*` iteration runs the zero-arg arities, whose compiled bodies contain no discrete entries ([§8.5](#85-multi-rate-tick-scheduling)).
 Across passes these bodies communicate only through the stores and the table, so the seams between passes cost nothing — no values cross them. **Within** a pass one kind of value does: a stage's `w` ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws)) is handed to its one-hop consumers as an ordinary SSA